balewgize/django-blog/README.md

 Multi-user Blog website built with ```Django 3.2.12``` and ```Bootstrap 5.1.3```

-- My aim is to build a free and easy to use website where we, Dajngo developers, share knowledge, tuorials, tips & tricks, best practices and experience about Django on a site built with with Django.
+My aim of creating this website is to build a free and easy to use website where we, the Django developers, can share tuorials, tips & tricks, best practices and experience about Django on a site built with with Django.

-<strong>- If you want to share what you learned to help others and yourself by solidifying it, please consider
+<strong>If you want to share what you learned to help others and yourself, please consider
  contributing to the project, either in development or by writing posts after it has been deployed. </strong>

 - We can consider it as a FREE (Only for Django developers) alternative to Medium.com or Dev.to